 2016 | 2 hours 8 minutes | Dir.
 Damien Chazelle | Lionsgate/Summit

 In the first scene of La La Land, drivers sit stranded in freeway traffic.
 From the cacophony of car radios, a song emerges, and the passengers break into song and dance.
 Every Angelino dreams about something like this.
 It´s a great clip.

-La La Land follows aspiring actress Mia (Emma Stone) and problematic pianist Sebastian (Ryan Gosling) as they chase their own dreams in LA, city of stars.
+La La Land follows aspiring actress Mia (Emma Stone) and problematic pianist Sebastian (Ryan Gosling) as they chase their own dreams in LA.

 I heard rave reviews for La La Land since its Venice Film Festival debut in August.
 When it opened in wide release on Christmas Day, I expected the freshest musical since Singing in the Rain to grace my eyeballs.